10 of the Best Australian Island Holidays to Book This Year

 - Look out for cool local events like the Straddie Assault, Point Lookout Markets, or the Quandamooka Festival

 - Take a bush tucker garden trail at Terra Bulla Leumeah

 - Go swimming at Adam’s Beach or crabbing at Bradbury’s Beach

 - Visit Blue Lake, a place of special significance for the local Indigenous culture, the Quandamooka people

 Straddie has warm summers and mild winters, so it’s pleasant at any time of year.
 However, the height of summer can get very hot, making it uncomfortable to lie on the beach all day.

 Nearest airport: Brisbane

-Best time to visit: The weather is great year-round however the island is very popular from Sept to Dec and in Aussie school holidays.
+Best time to visit: The weather is great year-round however the island is very popular from Sept to Dec and in the Aussie school holidays.
 March to May is perfect.

 Rottnest Island is located off Western Australia and is perfect for a quick side trip from Perth during your Australian island holidays.
 The smiling quokkas are why most people visit Rottnest.
 These little creatures have become popular on Instagram lately because of their naturally smiley faces.

 Here’s what to do and see on Rottnest: